llaville/umlwriter/docs/README.md

 * Parse one to many PHP file
 * Parse one to many directory
-* Configuration is handle by a YAML file or console command arguments
+* Configuration is handled by a YAML file or console command arguments
 * build UML statements of a class diagram
 * draw png/svg image formats if backends installed (graphviz, plantuml server)
 * two generators provided by default: